equipez/infnan/README.md

 # infnan

-`infnan.f90` implements a module providing some functions for checking Inf/NaN.
+`infnan.f90` implements a module that provides some functions for checking Inf/NaN.
 They aim to work even when compilers are invoked with aggressive optimization flags, including particularly `gfortran -Ofast`.

 Many ways exist to implement functions like `is_nan`.
 However, not all of them work with